 Measurement

-Cost-related non-adherence (CRNA) to prescription medication measures the proportion of the population who alters their medication regimes for economic reasons.
-This includes not filling or renewing a prescription, delaying prescriptions, or taking less frequent and/or smaller doses to make the prescription last longer.
+Cost-related non-adherence (CRNA) to prescription medication measures the proportion of the population who modified their medication routines due to economic reasons in the past year.
+This includes delaying or not filling a prescription and/or skipping or reducing doses of medication to make the prescription last longer.

-This indicator is measured in both the Canadian Community Health Survey (CCHS) and the Survey on Access to Health Care and Pharmaceuticals During the Pandemic (SAHCPDP).
+This indicator is measured in the Survey on Health Care Access and Experiences (SHCAE-PSC), the Canadian Community Health Survey (CCHS) and the Survey on Access to Health Care and Pharmaceuticals During the Pandemic (SAHCPDP).

 During the last 12 months, was there a time when you did not fill or collect a prescription for your medicine, or you skipped doses of your medicine because of the cost?